reserve-protocol/reserve-index-dtf/README.md

 ### Chain Assumptions

-The chain is assumed to have block times under 60s.
-The `AUCTION_LAUNCHER` has 120s reserved to act first before anyone else can open an auction.
+The chain is assumed to have block times equal to or under 30s.

 ### Governance Guidelines

 - If governors plan to remove a token from the basket via `Folio.removeFromBasket()`, users will only have a limited amount of time to redeem before the token becomes inaccessible.
 Removal should only be used if the reward token has become malicious or otherwise compromised.
+- If a rebalance becomes dangerous due to excessive price movement in excess of what trading governors expected, it is the duty of the `AUCTION_LAUNCHER` to end the rebalance before loss can occur.

 ### Releases